Skip to main content

 Browse Datasets

-Each dataset will be displayed as a card, displaying the following details:
+Each dataset is displayed as a card, displaying the following details:

 • Statusactive (ready to create visualizations), draft (dataset is still loading), or failed (dataset is not properly loaded).